 Inflammation contributes to CAD

-Greater ARA relative to EPA+DHA is bad
+Greater ARA relative to EPA+DHA is bad I’m not seeing this in the data above

 Greater D6D is bad

-That paradoxically LA is lower, while ALA is the same, in those who will develop CAD
+That paradoxically LA is lower, while ALA is the same, in those who will develop CAD This I’m seeing

-And that paradoxically DHA+EPA is also higher, but ARA is higher
+And that paradoxically DHA+EPA is also higher, but ARA is higher I think I get what you are getting at here – that the elongation was higher independent of whether the n-3’s or n-6s are being elongated – i.e. reflecting overall higher D6D activity.

+In general, Luke, I think this study will work, we will just have to focus on what we want and make certain that the data are more ‘transparent’.

 Study 2: